Techtonica/curriculum/interviewing/non-technical-interviewing.md

 - What are the success metrics of your team
 - What projects are in the pipeline?
 What projects are you excited about?
 - How does code get to production at [company x]?

+#### Independent Practice

+Take an hour think of answers to as many of the above questions as you can.
+Later on, as you prepare for more interviews, work towards having an answer to all of them.